hashicorp/vault/website/source/intro/getting-started/acl.html.md

 Success!
 Data written to: auth/github/map/teams/default
 ```

-For GitHub, the "default" team is the default policy set that everyone
+For GitHub, the `default` team is the default policy set that everyone
 is assigned to no matter what team they're on.

 Other auth backends use alternate, but likely similar mechanisms for